 A Chance for Peace started off as a documentary film, but after 10 years of immersive peace research throughout the globe, it has become a beacon of hope for the residents of Africa’s largest slum.
 The film chronicles the story of 3 unsung heroes in Kenya who started their own grassroots peace efforts following post-election violence that displaced 600,000 people.
 Exploring his own motivations in the process, first-time director Tyler Batson’s tells a story that provides a look into the failure of the democratic process, highlighting the strength of the human spirit to overcome all odds in the name of peace.

 A Chance for Peace has come a long way since Tyler went wandering the streets of Kibera slum asking strangers, “What is your definition of peace?”
 As threats of new violence emerged in the most recent election in Kenya, the film served as a tool to promote peace, inspiring even members of the Taliban to keep peace.
-Since then, we’ve released the film online for completely free streaming to reach a global audience, collaborated with local youth leaders on public peace events, and look forward to bringing peace education to all 200 of Kibera’s schools.
+Since then, we’ve collaborated with local youth leaders on free-to-the-public peace events, and look forward to bringing peace education to all 200 of Kibera’s schools.
 Ambitious?
 We know.
 Possible?
 Absolutely!